curbengh/hexo-yam/README.md

 ```
 - **enable** - Enable the plugin.
 Defaults to `true`.
 - **logger** - Verbose output.
 Defaults to `false`.

+## HTTP Compression
+While most modern web browsers [support](https://www.caniuse.com/#feat=brotli) Brotli, you also need to consider whether web servers, hosting platforms, reverse proxy or CDN (whichever relevant to you) support it.
+As of 2018, GitHub & GitLab Pages and Netlify *do not* support brotli.
+You can still generate `.br` files, but they won't be serving those files.

+If you have access to the web server config, you should disable on-the-fly compression for static files (that are already compressed by this plugin), e.g.

+- [nginx](https://github.com/google/ngx_brotli): Make sure both filter and static modules are enabled.
+This way pre-compressed `.br` files will be served while dynamic content can be compressed on-the-fly.
+Protip: `brotli_types text/plain text/css application/javascript application/json image/svg+xml application/xml+rss;` to prevent compressing media files (which are already compressed anyway).
+- [Apache](https://httpd.apache.org/docs/2.4/en/mod/mod_brotli.html): See 'Serving pre-compressed content' section of [mod_brotli](https://httpd.apache.org/docs/2.4/en/mod/mod_brotli.html).
+- [Caddy](https://caddyserver.com/features): [0.9.4+](https://caddyserver.com/blog/caddy-0_9_4-released) by default support pre-compressed `.gz` `.br` files and on-the-fly gzip compress dynamic files.
+- [express](https://github.com/expressjs/express)/[connect](https://github.com/senchalabs/connect): Use [pre-compressed-assets](https://github.com/domadams/pre-compressed-assets).
+You still can continue to use [compression](https://github.com/expressjs/compression)/[shrink-ray-current](https://github.com/Alorel/shrink-ray) for dynamic files.

 ## Credits
 All credits go to the following work: